hoprnet/myne-chat/README.md

 ## Tutorial

-If order to run Myne Chat, a user has to Myne Chat locally.
+In order to run Myne Chat, a user has to setup Myne Chat locally.
 This tutorial shows how to set up myne chat and a hoprd node locally.

 1. You need to start a local hoprd node (at least v1.85.0).
 Multiple ways to do this are described in the [hoprd documentation](https://docs.hoprnet.org/en/latest/src/install-hoprd/index.html).
 For simplicity, use Docker and spin up a node locally using the `budapest` release: